sakalu1234/Cyclistic-Case-Study/README.md

 **Project Introduction**

 	I work as a junior data analyst in the marketing team of Cyclistic, a fictional bike-sharing company based in Chicago.
-The executives want to develop a marketing strategy which convert the casual riders to member riders, since member riders are more profitable.
-My job for this project is to identify the behavior of how casual riders and member act differently when they use our bike-sharing service and then share the information to the marketing team to develop a proper campaign to covert casual riders to member riders.
+The executives want to develop a marketing strategy that converts casual riders to member riders since member riders are more profitable.
+My job for this project is to identify how casual riders and members act differently when they use our bike-sharing service and then share the information with the marketing team to develop a proper campaign to convert casual riders to member riders.

 ************************************************************************************

 **Collecting data**